Table of Contents -- hold CTRL+F for easy use

 Natural PAK - In ancient times, Irkens possessed natural PAKs made of bone, muscle, and exoskeletal plates; these plates grew out of the bones surrounding the vital organs within the structure, thus forming the shape of the PAK itself.
 These organic wonders gave their owners a similar appearance to that of spiders, and were not unlike their now-mechanical counterparts, though they had much less versatility due to their origins; the original PAKs possessed only the legs - though obviously made of bone, muscle and tough skin rather than metal - and a small space to use as storage.
 These were eventually replaced by the mechanical PAKs because metal is much easier to repair than the tough bones of the PAK if they became damaged.
 The spot-like plates upon these organic shells were usually the same colour as the individual's eyes.
 These same plates also had a bioluminescence to them which invoked a dim, soothing glow the same colour as the plates under the cover of darkness; these were eventually developed by the organic PAK because of the numerous underground tunnels that the species traversed during their early days.

 Artificial PAK - The artificial PAK is a device attached to the spine shortly after an individual is born; it holds the Irken's memories and knowledge - it is considered a second brain by non-Irkens, although it essentially functions as the main one.
-If a PAK is detached from an Irken's spine, the host will slowly and painfully die within the time span of ten minutes.
-This device is used for many, many things; it also keeps track of their station in life, and is used by the Control Brains for encoding an Irken to a specific niche, or re-encoding them to a different one.
-PAKs can be detached from the host without causing harm as long as there is a life support system nearby to keep the Irken from dying; it is in this manner that PAKs can be upgraded for long periods of time.
-However, it should be noted that the PAK is only compatible with Irken biology.
-If attached to another creature, the PAK will destroy them in just as much time as it takes for an Irken to die without it, but not before the personality inside of the PAK overwhelms the host.
-These machines also house four mechanical spider-like legs that can be used as laser cutters and shield generators, an audio and video communicator, an ID and monetary transfer plug, an anti-gravity device, a jetpack, an atmospheric processor, personality, charging cell and an auto-reset that will reactivate them if the need arises.
+If a PAK is detached from an Irken's spine, the body will slowly and painfully die within the time span of ten minutes.
+These machines also house varying numbers of spindly, mechanical legs used for combat and transportation.
+Irken PAKs also contain a communicator, digital currency, an atmospheric processor, their personality, a charging cell and an auto-reset that will reactivate them if the need arises.
 Before modern PAK technology was introduced, Irkens only lived approximately one-hundred and fifty Earth years if they were lucky; now, they have more than quadrupled this figure, as Irkens can live for several millennia.
-Like their predecessors, these cause their host to take a on an arachnid-like appearance when the PAK legs are used, and as a small tribute to ancient times, the sliding metal plates of these machines are usually coloured the same as the host Irken's eye colour, though it's not uncommon for mistakes to occur.
-This device also completely eliminates the need for an Irken to eat, but on the occasion that the host decides to ingest something, no waste is created; every molecule of food is put to use in powering the PAK.
+This device also completely eliminates the need for an Irken to eat, but if the host decides to ingest something, no waste is created; every molecule of food is put to use in powering the PAK.

 Brain - The brain of the modern Irken is quite a bit different than that of most other species; whereas the artificial PAK contains all rational thought processes in addition to carrying out basic bodily functions and the like, the organic brain is merely home to pure instinctual thought.
 Defects of the more psychological variety often tend to think more with their brain than the PAK, although this can be changed with enough encouragement and will.